ATX Television Festival: "Season 14" (2025)

 The 14th festival was held from May 29, 2025 to June 1, 2025.
 One notable event of the festival was a discussion panel which involved details concerning the revival of Texas-based animated classic King of the Hill at the Austin's Paramount Theater on May 30.
 The panel included King of the Hill alumni Mike Judge, Greg Daniels, Pamela Adlon, Lauren Tom, Toby Huss and new showrunner Saladin Patterson.
 John Redcorn voice Jonathan Joss, who was later shot and killed on June 1, 2025, was present in the audience, and had previously written on Facebook about his hurt at not being invited to be on the panel: "That character, that voice, that story... they were my home, my pride, my connection to something bigger than myself.
 To not be invited felt like being shut out of a place I helped build."
 He was escorted out by the security team.

+"Season 15" (2026)

+The fifteenth season was held May 28 - 31, 2026.